-What I remember most about my childhood, is the overwhelming feeling that I didn’t belong; that I wasn’t good enough.
+there was an overwhelming feeling that I didn’t belong; that I wasn’t good enough.
 For me, those feelings can be traced back to a series of bullying incidents that began when I was nine.
-The bullying lasted less than a year, but its after-effects would stay with me for a very long time.
-I had no self-confidence, no self-worth, and I suffered panic and anxiety attacks, almost daily.
+The bullying lasted less than a year, but its effects would stay with me for decades.
+I had no self-confidence, and no self-worth, and I suffered panic and anxiety attacks almost daily.
 The simple act of speaking up for myself became a daunting, if not impossible task.
-As a result, I did my best to hide from everyone and everything; at first, in any empty coat room or quiet corner that I could find, then under an unruly mop of rock-n-roll hair, and finally, behind a caustic, self-deprecating sense of humor.
+As a result, I did my best to hide from everyone and everything.
+At first, in any empty coat room or a quiet corner, then under an unruly mop of rock-n-roll hair, and finally, behind a caustic, self-deprecating sense of humor.